official-inquiries/official-inquiries.com/uk-parliament-iraq-inquiry/text/vol-2-section-3-4.md

 pursuit of WMD and that the return of weapons inspectors had been visibly pursued and exhausted.”

-21 JIC Assessment, 5 August 2002, ‘Iraq: Regional Attitudes and Impact of Military Action’.
+[^21]: JIC Assessment, 5 August 2002, ‘Iraq: Regional Attitudes and Impact of Military Action’.

 104

-The Report of the Iraq Inquiry*  “Most regional governments would be happy to see Saddam’s demise.
+*  “Most regional governments would be happy to see Saddam’s demise.
 But they would be likely to have profound misgivings about a campaign without a well‑constructed plan for a new Iraq.
 All agree that Iraq’s territorial integrity must be maintained.
 But there are differing regional concerns about the place of the